 Private Vehicle: 1.4 Hours

 Who loves flower?
 I guess everyone loves the flower, garden, nature and beautiful parks, then go nowhere, go to Toowoomba and visit its colourful garden.
-It will be a perfect opportunity those who is a photographer to take a great shot of a flower, also a perfect place for flower researcher.
+It will be a perfect opportunity for those who is a photographer to take a great shot of a flower, also a perfect place for a flower researcher.

 We visited Queens Park, Laurel Bank Park and the Picnic Point.

-At the Queens Park, you may find the car park easily of the road in front of the garden.
+At the Queens Park, you may find the car park easily on the road in front of the garden.
 Queens Park.
 Queens park or Toowoomba botanic garden located in East Toowoomba is one of the heritage listed in Queensland which was built in 1875 to 1970s.
 The park has set across more than 25 picturesque hectares.
 If you want to get off the city and crowd for a while, Toowoomba is the best place to visit for its beautiful charm flower garden, nature showcases and its seasonal offering and have been enjoyed by its local and travellers from various countries.
 You can enjoy with different types of flower that you have never seen before and know the name of the flower.